 The Company is externally managed pursuant to contractual arrangements with its Adviser and Gladstone Administration, LLC (the "Administrator"), which collectively employ all of the Company's personnel and pay their salaries, benefits, and general expenses directly.
-The Company has an advisory agreement with its Adviser (the "Advisory Agreement") and an administration agreement with its Administrator (the "Administration Agreement") and an administration agreement with its Administrator (the "Administration Agreement").
+The Company has an advisory agreement with its Adviser (the "Advisory Agreement") and an administration agreement with its Administrator (the "Administration Agreement").
 The management services and administrative fees under the Advisory and Administration Agreements are described below.
-As of March 31, 2011 and December 31, 2010, respectively, \$952 and \$965 were due to the Adviser.
+As of June 30, 2011 and December 31, 2010, respectively, \$1,091 and \$965 were due to the Adviser.